Gears 5 collectibles guide – all collectible and component locations

 OZP-11 Termination Directive

-Inside the rocket hangar, head downstairs to the right as far as you can go.
-Turn to the left and continue onward.
+Inside the rocket hangar, head downstairs to the right, then down the stairs to the left.
+Turn to the left here and continue onward.
 You’ll come across a control station, with some barrels nearby.
 The termination directive is on top of the barrels.

 UIR Space Mission Brief

 There is a part of the mission where you need to sneak up on some enemies.
-Instead of doing this straight away, go to the right and vault onto the staircase.
+Once you’ve finished taking them out, go to the right-hand side of the room from where you initially entered and vault onto the staircase.
 This leads to a hidden room, with the brief lying there on a metal table.

 Loyalist Order from Major Toly

-You’ll eventually come to a giant circular hatch.
-Jump over the sandbags to the right and find the orders on the green crate near the Longshot rifle.
+As soon as you first see the giant circular hatch where the Hammer of Dawn satellites are, jump over the sandbags to the right and find the orders on the green crate near the Longshot rifle.

 UIR Tag: Major Toly